Killing of Anthony Grainger

 Anthony Grainger was shot and killed by an armed Greater Manchester Police officer in Culcheth, Cheshire, England, on 3 March 2012.
 At the time, Grainger was unarmed.
 In January 2014, the Crown Prosecution Service announced that they would be prosecuting Chief Constable Peter Fahy under health and safety legislation over the shooting, and a full public inquiry into Grainger's death was concluded in July 2019, blaming the police.

-The Report found that Grainger was a career criminal who posed a potential threat to the police.
+The inquiry report also found that Grainger was a career criminal who posed a potential threat to the police.

 Background

 In September 2011, Grainger had been arrested and questioned regarding the suspected theft from a police officer of a memory stick containing unencrypted details of 1,075 police informants.
 Grainger was formally cleared in early January 2012 after police found no evidence connecting him to the memory stick.
 Despite this, several days after officially clearing him of suspicion, Greater Manchester Police launched Operation Shire, a covert surveillance operation monitoring Grainger and two associates.